 How to arrange a trip to Essaouira

 It’s possible to visit Essaouira all year round.
-Compared with other destinations in Morocco, Essaouira has a moderate and not usual climate with mild winters and warm, dry summers.
+Compared with other Morocco destinations, Essaouira has a moderate and not usual climate with mild winters and warm, dry summers.
 Averages highs range from 18°C in January to 24°C in August.
 The wind is another constant in this climate, and it blows all year round, especially in the form of an afternoon breeze in summer.
-Summer season (May-Sep) is the best for windsurfing and kitesurfing.
+The summer season (May-Sep) is the best for windsurfing and kitesurfing.

 Before booking the flight, you must check if you are entitled to a Visa exemption, a Visa on arrival or if you need to apply in person at the Moroccan Embassy/Consulate in your country.